Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 2. REST

-Taking targeted breaks is extremely important for our health!
-Everyone has to deal with occasional stress , from work deadlines to the morning commute.
-But when we have serious, difficult-to-manage stress, you may have noticed that your digestive system is out of balance.
-Stress has a negative impact on our health and it is therefore important to relax more often and take targeted breaks at different times.
-But when and how long should breaks be taken so that they can have a positive effect on our health and how should they be structured?
-Not everyone needs a break at the same time, which is why self-determined breaks are a good idea.
-In order to really recover during a break, it is especially important to mentally distance yourself from the work task.
-Active breaks are recommended for sedentary activities in order to activate the entire body.
-Passive breaks by eating during physical exertion ensure that the body and especially the brain are supplied with energy.
-In workplaces with a lot of screen activity, it is also important to complete a different visual task during breaks, e.g. looking into the distance helps relax the eyes.
-Self-imposed breaks are particularly important for people with irritable bowel syndrome .
-Emotional stress triggers the symptoms in 60% of women and 40% of men with irritable bowel syndrome.
-The reason for this appears to be the increased release of adrenocorticotropic hormone (ACTH), corticotropin releasing factor (CRF) and noradrenaline (hormone that increases blood pressure).
-This release in turn activates mast cells and enterochromaffin cells (EC cells) and ultimately changes intestinal motility.
-This means that intestinal activity is disturbed.
-It can either be increased, resulting in diarrhea, or it can be reduced, resulting in constipation.
-At the moment, the only things that help here are stress avoidance and conscious relaxation exercises/breaks.
+Regularly scheduled breaks are extremely important for our health!
+Everyone benefits from occasional breaks. stress We struggle with everything from work deadlines to the morning commute.
+But when we experience serious, overwhelming stress, you may have noticed that your digestive system becomes unbalanced.
+Stress negatively impacts our health, so it's important to relax more often and take targeted breaks at different times.
+But when and how long should breaks be to have a positive effect on our health, and what should they be like?
+Not everyone needs a break at the same time, which speaks in favor of self-determined breaks.
+To truly recover during a break, it's crucial to mentally disconnect from the work task.
+Active breaks are recommended for sedentary jobs to activate the entire body.
+Passive breaks, such as eating during physical exertion, provide energy to the body and especially the brain.In workplaces with high screen activity, it is also important to perform a different visual task during breaks. z.B.
+Looking into the distance relaxes the eyes.
+Self-imposed breaks are especially important for people with [a specific condition/condition].
+Irritable bowel syndrome This is particularly important.
+Emotional stress triggers symptoms in 60% of women and 40% of men with irritable bowel syndrome (IBS).
+The reason appears to be the increased release of...
+Adrenocorticotropic hormone (ACTH), corticotropin-releasing factor (CRF), and norepinephrine (a hormone that increases blood pressure).
+Their release, in turn, activates mast cells and enterochromaffin cells (EC cells), ultimately altering intestinal motility.
+This means that bowel activity is disrupted.
+It can either be increased, resulting in diarrhea, or decreased, leading to constipation.
+Currently, only stress reduction and conscious relaxation exercises/breaks can help.

 3. RESET+RESTART